AUfluids/PDA2DEARSM/README.md

 Standard optimised values are given by default in the model.

 ## Target platform
-The code is known to work with OpenFOAM v2112 and v2212.
+The code is known to work with OpenFOAM v2312 and previous ESI versions.

 ## Authors
 Mario Javier Rincón <mjrp@mpe.au.dk>